oracle/truffleruby/doc/contributor/testing.md

 ## Configurations

-There is a hyperspace of combinations of tests and different configuration options, which is hard to document and inevitably has some holes in what we have resources to test.
+There is a hyperspace of combinations of tests and different configuration options.
+It's hard to document what we do test from this space, as we can't draw an n-dimension table.
+The table inevitably has a lot of combinations configurations that aren't tested, due to limited resources.

 * Java 8 `J8` and 11 `J11`
 * Interpreter `INT`